marriott-library/MaRMAT/README.md

 **Windows:**

-Windows users have two options for installation:
+Windows users have three options for installation:

+Option 1:
+1. Unzip the `MaRMAT_v2.7.0_Windows.zip`
+2. Open the MaRMAT_v2-7-0.exe and run program

 Option A:
-1. Unzip the `MaRMAT_v.2.6.0-rc_Windows.zip`
+1. Unzip the `MaRMAT_v2.7.0_Windows.zip`
 2. Double-click on the `install-dependencies.bat` file
+3. Double-click the run-marmat.bat or go to src folder and double click main.py file

 Option B:
 1. Open **Command Prompt** (search for `cmd`) or **PowerShell**